giovanni-gallerani/Thesis_Code/cnr-ifn.mi/README.md

 ### Django Project Configuration

-1.  **Apply Migrations:** These commands ensure your database schema is up-to-date with the project's models.
+1.  **Apply Migrations:** These commands ensure your database schema is up to date with the project's models.

     ```bash
     python3 manage.py makemigrations